bpo/redis-metrics/README.md

 ## rquantile.lua

-Calculate a quantile over a reservoir.
+Calculate a quantile over an unsorted reservoir.

 **Keys:**
  *1*: list holding values to be sampled, e.g. `temperature:reservoir`